atharva39/IDS-ML-Project-Notebook/README.md

 Open the Jupyter Notebook or Python script where your IDS implementation resides.
 Run each cell in order, starting from Cell 1 through Cell 5, making sure to adjust any parameters as specified in the previous section.
 Monitor the output for any errors or logs to ensure everything runs smoothly.

+Contact Information
+For any inquiries or feedback, please contact **Atharva Patil** at atharvapersonal@gmail.com.